Language Models, Word2Vec, and Efficient Softmax Approximations

 Previous Language Models

 Previously, the bag of words model was commonly used to represent words and sentences as numerical vectors, which could then be fed into a classifier (for example Naive Bayes) to produce output predictions.
-Given a vocabulary of words and a document of words, a -dimensional vector would be created to represent the vector, where index denotes the number of times the th word in the vocabulary occured in the document.
+Given a vocabulary of words and a document of words, a -dimensional vector would be created to represent the document, where index in the vector denotes the number of times the th word in the vocabulary occured in the document.

 This model represented words as atomic units, assuming that all words were independent of each other.
 It had success in several fields such as document classification, spam detection, and even sentiment analysis, but its assumptions (that words are completely independent of each other) were too strong for more powerful and accurate models.
 A model that aimed to reduce some of the strong assumptions of the traditional bag of words model was the n-gram model.